 A wealth mindset is a separator between the rich and the poor.
 People with a wealth mindset know how to use their money efficiently and make the most of it, irrespective of their starting point in life.

 How to adopt a wealth mindset for financial independence

 1. Change your thought process

 Instead of “it is impossible” try thinking “it may be possible”.
 Instead of “I cannot do this” think “I can try doing this”.
 If you start with this mentality, then over time the “maybe” and “try” will turn into “definitely“ and “will do” on their own.

-3. Surround yourself with FIRE
+3. Surround yourself with the wealth mindset

-This approach is really effective because by nature, humans want to fit in.
+This approach is really effective because, by nature, humans want to fit in.
 Back in the old days, being excluded from a social group meant death.
 A single human could not defend himself against bears, wolves, lions or whatever else was roaming around.
 Hence, humans quickly adapted not to stand out within their social group, as to not increase the risk of exclusion.